-The aviation activity forecasts have a base year of 2021 (calendar year), the last year of complete data available when the forecasts were prepared.
+The aviation activity forecasts have a base year of 2021 (calendar year), the last year of complete data available when the preliminary forecasts were prepared.
+The base year is maintained for consistency in all subsequent forecast revisions leading to the final FAA-Approved 2021-2041 forecast.
 The forecast covers a 20-year period with reporting intervals at every five years.
 Multiple forecasting methodologies are used in this analysis and the models that provide the most valid outlooks are presented for comparison.